 In 2013, Jorge was granted the Andalusian Price of the Future, given by Bankia, for Best Young Artist in Andalusia.
 His work as a screenwriter has gathered, throughout 20 years, 28 international awards and more than 200 selections at the world’s most important festivals: Cannes, San Sebastian, Amsterdam’s IDFDA or the Brooklyn Film Fest.

-His docuseries “Carolina Marín: puedo porque pienso que puedo” (2020) is his last proyect.
-Produced by Buendia Studios for Amazon Prime Video, it’s about an Olympic and three-time world badminton champion.
+His docuseries “Carolina Marín: puedo porque pienso que puedo” (2020) is a project wrote by Jorge and Produced by Buendia Studios for Amazon Prime Video, it’s about an Olympic and three-time world badminton champion.
 It has had a worldwide release.